bekencorp/bk_idk/docs/bk7258/en/os/bk_freertos.rst

   - The Armino platform FreeRTOS SMP architecture uses the kernel code path: components/os_source/freertos_smp
   - Symmetric Multiprocessing (SMP) is a common architecture when it comes to multiprocessor systems.
-  - BK7258 supports CM33 dual-core FreeRTOS SMP architecture
+  - BK7258 supports FreeRTOS SMP architecture
   - The following is a brief introduction to the basic concepts of SMP, the purpose and advantages of implementing SMP in FreeRTOS:

 Basic concepts of Symmetric Multiprocessing (SMP):